foonathan/memory/doc/options.md

 There are the following variables available to configure it:

-* `COMP_HAS_*`: specifies compatibility options, that is, whether a certain C++ feature is available under your compiler.
-They are automatically detected by CMake, so there is usually no need to change them.

 * `FOONATHAN_MEMORY_BUILD_EXAMPLES/_TESTS`: whether or not to build examples or tests.
 If this is `OFF` their CMake scripts are not even included.
 It is `ON` for standalone builds and `OFF` if used in `add_subdirectory()`.
 * `FOONATHAN_MEMORY_BUILD_TOOLS`: whether or not build the tools.
 Unlike the other two options, this is always `ON`.